 Data privacy laws can be daunting for hoteliers.
 They can be hard to understand even if you have a background in data.
 Last year, we broke down GDPR for hoteliers.
-Today, we’re tackling a similar piece of legislation, the California Consumer Privacy Act.
+Today, we’re tackling a similar piece of legislation, the California Consumer Privacy Act for hotels.

 It’s important for hoteliers to understand that these laws are a good thing.
 The implementation of data privacy laws ensures guest confidence.
 They’re also a great time to reflect on your practices and make updates which will give your guests more confidence when staying with you and giving you their personal data.
 In fact, GDPR, which was feared by many European hoteliers, may have helped hoteliers, not hurt them.

 The California Consumer Privacy Act, signed into law on June 28, 2018 is a bill designed to protect the rights of California residents when it comes to how their personal data can be used.
 It includes the following requirements for data collection and how that may affect hoteliers.
 The law is set to go into effect January 1, 2020, but it will include a one-year lookback.
 This means you will need to be able to explain any data you have collected on a guest since January 1, 2019.

 The right to know what data is being collected about them